hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 secret/team-vmaas-regcrd created

 ```
-Besides being created within the team namespaces, these secrets are also automatically propagated to every project within each team namespace:
+The secrets created within the team namespaces are automatically propagated to every project within each team namespace:

 ```shell